Causes of death statistics

 Hungary reported the highest standardised death rate for lung cancer and for colorectal cancer

-Cancer was a major cause of death, averaging 265 deaths per 100 000 inhabitants across the EU-28 in 2013.
-The most common forms of cancer — all with standardised death rates in excess of 10 per 100 000 inhabitants — included malignant neoplasms of the: trachea, bronchus and lung; colon, rectosigmoid junction, rectum, anus and anal canal; breast; pancreas; stomach and liver and bile ducts.
+Cancer was a major cause of death, averaging 262 deaths per 100 000 inhabitants across the EU-28 in 2014.
+The most common forms of cancer — all with standardised death rates in excess of 10 per 100 000 inhabitants — included malignant neoplasms of the: trachea, bronchus and lung; colon, rectosigmoid junction, rectum, anus and anal canal; breast; pancreas; prostate; stomach; and liver and bile ducts.

-Hungary, Croatia, Slovakia, Slovenia, Denmark and Latvia were most affected by cancer — with 300 or more deaths per 100 000 inhabitants in 2013.
-Hungary recorded, by far, the highest standardised death rate from lung cancer among EU Member States in 2013 (89 deaths per 100 000 inhabitants), followed by Denmark (72 deaths per 100 000 inhabitants) Poland (68 per 100 000 inhabitants) and the Netherlands (68 per 100 000 inhabitants); Serbia also reported a standardised death rate of 70 per 100 000 inhabitants.
-The highest standardised death rate for colorectal cancer was also observed in Hungary, 56 deaths per 100 000 inhabitants, while Slovakia and Croatia also recorded standardised rates of 50 or more deaths per 100 000 inhabitants.
+Hungary, Croatia, Slovakia, Denmark and Slovenia were most affected by cancer — with 300 or more deaths per 100 000 inhabitants in 2014; in Estonia and Latvia, as well as in Serbia, death rates were very close to this level.
+Hungary recorded, by far, the highest standardised death rate from lung cancer among EU Member States in 2014 (90 deaths per 100 000 inhabitants), followed by Denmark (72 deaths per 100 000 inhabitants) Poland (69 per 100 000 inhabitants), the Netherlands (67 per 100 000 inhabitants) and Croatia (65 per 100 000 inhabitants); Serbia also reported a standardised death rate of 69 per 100 000 inhabitants.
+The highest standardised death rate for colorectal cancer was also observed in Hungary, 55 deaths per 100 000 inhabitants, while Croatia also recorded a standardised rate of more than 50 deaths per 100 000 inhabitants.

 Respiratory diseases were the third most common cause of death in the EU-28